rathapuram/rathapuram/README.md

 - 👋 Hi, I’m @rathapuram
 - 👀 I’m interested in a Web development platform
-- 🌱 I’m currently done in HTML, CSS, JAVASCRIPT, bootstrap, MySQL database and python
+- 🌱 I’m currently done in HTML, CSS, JAVASCRIPT, bootstrap, MySQL database, Java and python
 - 💞️ I’m looking to collaborate with new people and searching for a job

 <!---